MrHoban/MrHoban/README.md

 - 👋 Hi, I’m @MrHoban
 - 👀 I’m interested in ...
 Computer Programming / Dev
 - 🌱 I’m currently learning ...
-With Palm Beach State and Work Full Time in Help Desk.
+With Palm Beach State and Work Full Time in Help Desk / DevOps.
 - 💞️ I’m looking to collaborate on ...
 Any Projects / Open Sources issue
 - 📫 How to reach me ... through here or email joshuawhoban@gmail.com or discord @mrhoban